-The correlation results both confirm and add to what we already know about the Daring:Measured scale.
-In summary, the results show that the Daring:Measured scale is tapping into constructs of conformity, dependability, obedience and ruleabiding tendencies.
+The correlation results both confirm and add to what we already know about the Daring: Measured scale.
+In summary, the results show that the Daring: Measured scale is tapping into constructs of conformity, dependability, obedience and ruleabiding tendencies.
 Or, at the opposite end of the scale, an almost reckless disregard for established procedures.
 In addition, there is a key theme of characteristics pertaining to being organised, prepared and systematic, and wanting to gather and evaluate all the available information.
 This runs through several of the correlation research findings.
-An inherent tendency to be prudent, detailed, planned and compliant with procedures and rules will typically place individuals at the Measured end of the Daring:Measured scale (i.e. Prudent, Deliberate and Wary Risk Types).
+An inherent tendency to be prudent, detailed, planned and compliant with procedures and rules will typically place individuals at the Measured end of the Daring: Measured scale (i.e. Prudent, Deliberate and Wary Risk Types).
 This is likely to lead to behaviours that are typically risk averse.
 Towards the Daring end, individuals are likely to be carefree, unpredictable, vague, disorganised and impulsive and therefore fairly risk tolerant (the Carefree, Adventurous and Excitable Risk Types).
 In this way, the two scales can be seen to take different stances on measuring risk tolerance.
-The Calm:Emotional scale looks at emotionality, fear and anxiety, while the Daring:Measured scale is more cognitive; concerned with rational behaviour and the need to know.
+The Calm:Emotional scale looks at risk taking personality as a consequence of fear, while the Daring: Measured scale can be described as a measure of impulsivity.